The-Wishlist-Co/docs/customersvcApi.md

 ```

 ## Update a Customer
-Updates Customer data set in the TWC system.
+Updates Customer fields.

+The updateCustomer API determines which customer to update by comparing the unique customer identifiers, in the priorithy of id, CustomerRef, then email.
+There are two additional APIs to update customer using specifically the id or CustomerRef, which will work more efficiently.

 Endpoint: ```/api/v2/customers```